zhutony/wireguard-go/README.md

 This runs on Windows, but you should instead use it from the more [fully featured Windows app](https://git.zx2c4.com/wireguard-windows/about/), which uses this as a module.

+This branch was altered not to delete the TUN adapter after use.
+Instead, the code just disables it and reenables it next time.
+The rationale behind this change is:

+- A new network profile is created each time WireGuard creates a TUN adapter.
+Before Windows 10/Server 2016 the network profiles cannot be reused.
+This leads to:
+  - Firewall zone selection is lost across tunnel recycling.
+  - A large number of stale network profiles causes issues in Task Scheduler [1](https://answers.microsoft.com/en-us/windows/forum/windows_10-start/task-scheduler-crashed/5acab7c5-eb79-48c8-876d-ade321565953).
+- Manual adapter configuration persists across tunnel recycling.
+Like adapter DNS suffix.

+This branch is experimental.
+Use at own risk.

 ### FreeBSD

 This will run on FreeBSD.
 It does not yet support sticky sockets.
 Fwmark is mapped to `SO_USER_COOKIE`.